Logistics & RidersBlackview for Logistics & Riders

 | Survives falling off the bike | MIL-STD — designed for drops and vibration | Screen cracks on first tarmac hit |

-| Battery through a 12-hour shift | 8,000–15,000 mAh — all-day typical | Top-up by lunch, nowhere to charge |
+| Battery through a 12-hour shift | 8,000–15,000 mAh — all-day typical |

 | Speaker audible through a helmet | 120 dB front-firing speaker | Cannot hear dispatch over traffic |